 IMPORTANT: The hydrostatic transmissions lock to prevent the mower from rolling freely with the engine stopped.
-However, if the mower is parked on a slope, it is necessary to EN-GAGE the parking BRAKE to prevent the mower from creeping.
+However, if the mower is parked on a slope, it is necessary to ENGAGE the parking BRAKE to prevent the mower from creeping.
 This is due to a small amount of slippage in the hydrostatic transmissions, especially when transmission fluid is warm.
-Also, engaging the parking brake is recommended when stopping or parking the machine in a confined space with little tolerance for movement.